rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   <br>
   The graph database stores connections between nodes as first-class citizens so it doesn’t have to compute relationships at query time, which makes it more efficient than a relational database.

-  Before you start using the Technopedia query language (TQL), it's important to be familiar with the node and relationship infrastructure of the Technopedia database.
+  Before you start using the Technopedia query language (TQL), it's important to be familiar with nodes, attributes, and relationships in the Technopedia database.

   #### Nodes in Technopedia

-  Nodes are the main entity or data category that you target when you query the Technopedia database. <br>
+  Nodes represent entities that are equivalent to a data category such as hardware or software, and they are the main entity that you target when you query the Technopedia database. <br>
   For example, you query the manufacturer node to get manufacturer data, or the software product node to get software product data, which you can think of as a data category that stores specific data. <br>
   <br>
   The following list describes what nodes can do: